-Once again the day had dawned with extremely light winds in Barcelona and it was clear from early on that there would be a delay to racing.
+Once again the forecast was for extremely light winds in Barcelona and it was clear from early on that there would be a delay to racing as the breeze shifted.
 However by the time of the start, the sun was out and the wind had swung toward the sea breeze direction which implied there could be a thermal enhancement during the afternoon.
-But, this time of year, with the land also fairly hot, thermal enhancement is limited so wind in the double figures never looked all that likely.
+But, at this time of year with the land also fairly hot, thermal enhancement is limited so wind in the double figures never looked particularly likely.

 After a delay of just under an hour, the thermal breeze had built to provide almost 10 knots at the startline, but the windward end of the course was still overing just over the minimum 6.5 knots.
 To add to the pressure the wind also looked pretty unstable and pretty gusty too.